justincbagley/GaussClust/README.md

 I have produced a bgmmSensTest example using the same example data files as those used to test GaussClust above.
 I provide the example configuration file and screen output from a run on these files below. **_NOTE: This run produced all directories and ouptut files present in the "Ex2_bgmmSensTest" folder provided within the GaussClust distribution_.
 Look through the files to learn more about the structure of bgmmSensTest output.**

 ```
+$ cd GaussClust-master
+$ mkdir Ex2_bgmmSensTest; cp ./example_data_files/Enyalius_35.txt ./example_data_files/probs_35.txt ./bgmm_sens_test.cfg ./Ex2_bgmmSensTest/;
-$ cd
+$ cd ./Ex2_bgmmSensTest/
 $ ./bgmmSensTest.sh

 ##########################################################################################
 #                           bgmmSensTest v0.1.0, December 2016                           #
 ##########################################################################################

-INFO      | Wed Jan  4 14:43:00 CST 2017 | Starting bgmmSensTest analysis...
+INFO      | Wed Jan  4 19:13:35 CST 2017 | Starting bgmmSensTest analysis...
-INFO      | Wed Jan  4 14:43:00 CST 2017 | STEP #1: SETUP AND USER INPUT.
+INFO      | Wed Jan  4 19:13:35 CST 2017 | STEP #1: SETUP AND USER INPUT.
-INFO      | Wed Jan  4 14:43:00 CST 2017 |          Setting working directory to: /Users/justinbagley/Downloads/GaussClust-master/Ex2_bgmmSensTest
+INFO      | Wed Jan  4 19:13:35 CST 2017 |          Setting working directory to: /Users/justinbagley/Documents/GaussClust/Ex2_bgmmSensTest
-INFO      | Wed Jan  4 14:43:00 CST 2017 |          Reading in sensitivity test conditions and file names from configuration file.
+INFO      | Wed Jan  4 19:13:35 CST 2017 |          Reading in sensitivity test conditions and file names from configuration file.
-INFO      | Wed Jan  4 14:43:00 CST 2017 | STEP #2: MAKE DIFFERENT INPUT FILES FOR THE TEST, VARYING TEST STAT ACROSS A RANGE OF VALUES.
+INFO      | Wed Jan  4 19:13:35 CST 2017 | STEP #2: MAKE DIFFERENT INPUT FILES FOR THE TEST, VARYING TEST STAT ACROSS A RANGE OF VALUES.
-INFO      | Wed Jan  4 14:43:00 CST 2017 | STEP #3: RUN ALGORITHM ACROSS TEST INPUT FILES, SAVE & COLLATE RESULTS.
+INFO      | Wed Jan  4 19:13:35 CST 2017 | STEP #3: RUN ALGORITHM ACROSS TEST INPUT FILES, SAVE & COLLATE RESULTS.
-INFO      | Wed Jan  4 14:43:00 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
+INFO      | Wed Jan  4 19:13:35 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
-INFO      | Wed Jan  4 14:43:03 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
+INFO      | Wed Jan  4 19:13:38 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
-INFO      | Wed Jan  4 14:43:06 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
+INFO      | Wed Jan  4 19:13:41 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
-INFO      | Wed Jan  4 14:43:09 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
+INFO      | Wed Jan  4 19:13:44 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
-INFO      | Wed Jan  4 14:43:13 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
+INFO      | Wed Jan  4 19:13:47 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
-INFO      | Wed Jan  4 14:43:16 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
+INFO      | Wed Jan  4 19:13:50 CST 2017 | Running GaussClust_lite on test input files generated by 'bgmmSensTest.sh' ...
-INFO      | Wed Jan  4 14:43:19 CST 2017 | STEP #4: MAKE R SCRIPT CONTAINING ENVIRONMENTAL VARIABLES AND ANALYSIS CODE FOR VISUALIZING AND COMPARING RESULTS...
+INFO      | Wed Jan  4 19:13:53 CST 2017 | STEP #4: MAKE R SCRIPT CONTAINING ENVIRONMENTAL VARIABLES AND ANALYSIS CODE FOR VISUALIZING AND COMPARING RESULTS...
-INFO      | Wed Jan  4 14:43:19 CST 2017 | STEP #5: RUN THE R SCRIPT AND CONDUCT CLEANUP.
+INFO      | Wed Jan  4 19:13:53 CST 2017 | STEP #5: RUN THE R SCRIPT AND CONDUCT CLEANUP.
-INFO      | Wed Jan  4 14:43:20 CST 2017 | Done conducting sensitivity test(s) examining the effect of varying the 'prior' probabilities of known observations in the beliefs matrix supplied to bgmm, using bgmmSensTest.
+INFO      | Wed Jan  4 19:13:54 CST 2017 | Done conducting sensitivity test(s) examining the effect of varying the 'prior' probabilities of known observations in the beliefs matrix supplied to bgmm, using bgmmSensTest.
-INFO      | Wed Jan  4 14:43:20 CST 2017 | Bye.
+INFO      | Wed Jan  4 19:13:54 CST 2017 | Bye.
 ```

 ### Troubleshooting
+How to troubleshoot the two most common problems encountered by users:

+1. One problem you may run into is the 'permission denied' error ("-bash: ./GaussClust.sh: Permission denied"), which might be returned by the bash (or other) shell when attempting to execute the shell scripts in the repo.
+This indicates that permissions for .sh files were not correctly set up during [Installation](https://github.com/justincbagley/GaussClust#installation) above.
+Fix this by moving into the repository master folder and entering ```$ chmod u+x ./*.sh``` at the command line, then using the shell script(s) in the repo folder from that point forward.

-Sometimes, GaussClust runs will fail because likelihood or Bayesian calculations in Rmixmod or bgmm fail.
-This can be caused by a 'bad' random number seed, which is a rather trivial issue that requires simply re-running the analysis with a different seed (selected for you each time you run).
+2. Sometimes, likelihood or Bayesian calculations in Rmixmod or bgmm fail because they, by chance, use a 'bad'/suboptimal random number seed.
+This is a rather trivial issue, but it can cause clustering analysis runs to fail.
+Fixing this requires simply re-running the analysis with a different seed (selected for you each time you run).
 For example, one common minor issue with bgmmSensTest analyses is that you are attempting to run x number of runs over x different test values, and the code creates separate daughter folders in which each run is conducted, but one run fails because one or all model likelihoods goes to infinity!
 You will notice this because 1) an error will be output to screen showing that the shell 'mv', or move, command failed to execute properly since it couldn't find the posterior probability txt file resulting from one of the runs (which should be present in a 'txt' folder in the run directory).
 This causes the bgmmSensTest analyses and figures to be incomplete.
 For example, if you don't rerun the analysis, then you will have one less heatmap-type plot than expected in the resulting "plots.pdf" output file.

 ## REFERENCES
 - Edwards DL, Knowles LL (2014) Species detection and individual assignment in species delimitation: can integrative data increase efficacy?
 Proceedings of the Royal Society B, 281, 20132765.